-1. Interims are considered a part of the spring semester for the purpose of determining academic status.
+- 1. A minimum of three course units is required for full-time enrollment.
+Interim grades are considered a part of the spring semester for the purpose of determining academic status.
 Summers may be used to make up deficiencies.
-If a student discontinues prior to December 1 of the first semester, or prior to May 1 of the second semester, or at any time because of illness, that semester will not be counted.
-The semesters of enrollment of transfer students include the number of semesters of full-time enrollment at all the colleges combined, but only Calvin grades are considered in determining averages.

-2. Students receiving Veterans Administration benefits are placed on academic probation if their GPA falls below 2.0 and must within the next two semesters raise it to 2.0 in order to continue to be certified for such benefits.
+If a student withdraws from college prior to December 1 of the first semester, or prior to May 1 of the second semester, or at any time because of illness, that semester will not be counted.
+The semesters of enrollment of transfer students include the number of semesters of full-time enrollment at all the colleges combined, but only Calvin grades are considered in determining averages. - 2.
+Students receiving Veterans Administration benefits are placed on academic probation if their GPA falls below 2.0 and must within the next two semesters raise it to 2.0 in order to continue to be certified for such benefits.
 Such students must, prior to enrolling for the final four course units, have earned a cumulative grade point average of 2.0.
 If any student receiving veteran's benefits fails to come off probation within the prescribed probation period, the school will inform the Veterans Administration.
 That student will be informed in writing that the Veterans Administration has been notified.